 The Department of Health WA offers an Immunisation certification course to all health providers in WA who are immunisation providers or who are planning to become an immunisation provider.
-The course is accredited by the Royal College of Nursing, Australia.

 Before you register, please consider the below points: